 About the Community

-Engineering Village @ The Commons is a residential program for engineering students.
-This LLC is designed to offer an extension to the classroom by offering academic, professional and social support for engineering students who live in the community.
+Engineering Village @ The Commons is an Academic Residential Experience District for engineering students.
+This residential program is designed to be an extension to the classroom by offering academic, professional, and social support to engineering students who live in the community.

-The Engineering Village provides an atmosphere that encourages students to:
+The Engineering Village @ The Commons provides an atmosphere that encourages engineering students to: